 - Which vector do you use when synthesizing the gene?

 - Which software can I use to open the sequence files of the synthesized gene?

 - What QC data do I get for gene synthesis service?

 - What options does GenScript offer for gene deliverables?

 - What kind of bacterial strain is used in gene synthesis service and how should it be handled?

 - What is the storage condition of genes/ constructs you made?

 - What is the format you deliver the gene?

 - How much does it cost if I want to synthesize a gene and clone it to a vector?

-- How long is the longest gene you can synthesize?
+- What is the biggest gene you can synthesize?